hynek/structlog/docs/loggers.rst

    The `plugin definition <http://twistedmatrix.com/documents/current/core/howto/plugin.html>`_ is the best place.
    If your app is not a plugin, put it into your `tac file <http://twistedmatrix.com/documents/current/core/howto/application.html>`_ (and then `learn <https://bitbucket.org/jerub/twisted-plugin-example>`_ about plugins).

-If you have no choice but *have* to configure on import time in global scope, or can't rule out for other reasons that that your `configure()` gets called more than once, structlog offers :func:`structlog.loggers.BoundLogger.configure_once` that does nothing if structlog has been configured before (no matter whether using :func:`~structlog.loggers.BoundLogger.configure` or :func:`~structlog.loggers.BoundLogger.configure_once`).
+If you have no choice but *have* to configure on import time in module-global scope, or can't rule out for other reasons that that your :func:`structlog.configure` gets called more than once, structlog offers :func:`structlog.configure_once` that does nothing if structlog has been configured before (no matter whether using :func:`structlog.configure` or :func:`~structlog.configure_once`).

 Immutability
 ------------